 An IP you can transfer between servers

-If you have a dedicated server with us, you may use the IP Failover feature for managing your projects, SSL certificates,etc.
+If you have a dedicated server with us, you can use the Failover IP feature to manage your projects, SSL certificates,etc.

 The IP Failover may be moved from one server to another in a few seconds.
 An account with an IP Failover works without intervals and is the best solution in case of hardware malfunction, overloaded applications or other infrastructure problems.